CieNTi/serial_port_plotter/README.md

 All notable changes to this project will be documented below this line.
 This project adheres to [Semantic Versioning](http://semver.org/).

+## [1.2.2] - 2018-07-26
+### Info
+- Project forked from HackInvent since 1.2.1
+### Added
+- UART debug textBox
+- Textbox control ( toggle visible and toggle data filter )

 ## [1.2.1] - 2017-09-24
 ### Fixed
+- Support for float/double has been added
 - Linux build fails because no `serial_port_plotter_res.o` file was found (Issue #4)

 ## [1.2.0] - 2016-08-28